7th Iowa Infantry Regiment

 The 7th Iowa Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.

 Service

-The 7th Iowa Infantry was organized at Burlington, Iowa and assembled into Federal service between July 24 and August 4, 1861.
+The 7th Iowa Infantry was organized at Burlington, Iowa, and assembled into Federal service between July 23 and August 4, 1861.
+Just four days after they were mustered, the regiment moved to St. Louis on August 8, to receive Springfield Rifles.

 The regiment was sent out on July 12, 1865.

 Total strength and casualties

 Unit strength was 1552.
 The regiment lost 7 officers and 134 enlisted men who were killed in action or who died of their wounds and 4 officers and 160 enlisted men who died of disease, for a total of 305 fatalities.
 354 were wounded.